Wisconsin edges No. 14 Michigan State 64-63 - WHIZ News

+Aleem Ford, who shot 5 of 6 from the field and made a pair of 3-point baskets, matched a career high with 13 points.

-Wisconsin earned the victory despite missing guard Brad Davison because of a suspension.
-The Badgers also lost Kobe King, the team’s second-leading scorer, when he announced this week that he intended to transfer.
+Wisconsin earned the win despite missing both Davison and Kobe King.
+The team’s second-leading scorer, King announced this week that he intended to transfer.

 The Badgers (13-9, 6-5 Big Ten) shot 57.7% from the field in the first half and had 12 points in the paint before halftime.